ruby-grape/grape/README.md

 end
 ```

+**Namespaces**

-The block applies to every API call within and below the current namespace:
+Callbacks apply to each API call within and below the current namespace:

 ```ruby
 class MyAPI < Grape::API